What are Swollen Eyes?

 Puffy Eyes Vs. Swollen Eyes

 The terms “puffy eyes” and “swollen eyes” are interchangeable because both are cases of inflammation in the eye area.
 Most of the time, puffy eyes are associated with milder cases of inflammation, such as eye bags.
 Swollen eyes, on the other hand, can include more severe cases of inflammation as when a person gets an allergic reaction or gets an insect bite in the eye area.
 These present harsher symptoms that should be addressed with the aid of certain topical creams that can help minimize the swelling and get rid of the other symptoms that go along with it.

 How Can We Reduce (Treatments and Preventions) Swelling Puffy Eyes?

-Applying eye cream twice a day helps promote the health of the skin in the eye area.
-These creams can help prevent cases of swollen eye areas.
+Applying eye cream twice a day helps promote the health of the skin in the eye area protecting you from having Swollen Eyes.
+These eye creams can also help prevent cases of swollen eye areas.
 There are some topical ointments and creams that you can use or bites and infections.

 *All individuals are unique.
 Your results can and will vary.